DomiKamu/OhmerPrems/README.md

 More infos "on-the-fly" in [FroeZe/FroeZe-X/FroeZe-SX **Specifications & Quick Guide**](docs/modules/FroeZe/Manual.md) document.

-Like other Ohmer and OhmerPrems modules, FroeZe comes in six models (GUI theme variations):
+Like other Ohmer Modules (free, Open Source), and some OhmerPrems modules, FroeZe comes in 6 models (panel theme variants):
 - _Creamy_ (default/browser view if **Use dark panels if available** option is disabled from **View** menu)
 - _Stage Repro_
 - _Absolute Night_ (default/browser view if **Use dark panels if available** option is enabled from **View** menu)